 Teflon-membrane filters are used for the measurement of mass and elemental concentrations.

-After every 10 filters are weighed, the 200 mg calibration and tare are re-checked.
+Electrostatic charges on each sample that can bias weights are neutralized by exposure to a 210Po ionizing source for 60 seconds prior to placing filter on a balance pan in a weighing chamber.
+The microbalance is calibrated with 500, 200, 100 and 50 mg Class 1 standard weights.
+After every 10 samples are weighed, the 200 mg calibration and tare are re-checked.
 If the results of these performance tests deviate from specifications by more than ±0.003 mg, the balance is re-calibrated.

-Post-sampling weights on heavily loaded (i.e., greater than 1 mg) samples must be within 2% of the net weight.
+Replicate pre-sampling (initial) and post-sampling (final) weights must be within ± 0.010 mg and ± 0.015 mg of the original weights, respectively.
 Pre- and post- weights, check weights, and re-weights (if required) are recorded on data sheets, as well as being directly entered into a database via an internet connection.

 Aqueous Solution Samples